• Skip to primary navigation

 • As the bacon cooks, dice the onion, bell pepper, and then the peeled sweet potato.
 Set the sweet potato and bell pepper aside and add the onion to the bacon.

 • Cook the bacon and onion until the bacon is fully cooked and the onion turns translucent.
-Remove the cooked onions and bacon from the pan using a slotted spoon, making sure to leave all the bacon fat in the pan,
+Remove the cooked onions and bacon from the pan using a slotted spoon.
+Leave all the bacon fat in the pan.

 • Remove the lid from the pan, add the diced bell pepper, and cooked bacon/onion mix.
 Turn the pan up to medium heat and cook for a minute or two.
 Add the chopped kale leaves, and then crack four fresh eggs directly onto the hash.